-I serve as the Associate Director in the University of Denver’s Center for Community Engagement to advance Scholarship and Learning (CCESL).
+I serve as the Executive Director in the University of Denver’s Center for Community Engagement to advance Scholarship and Learning (CCESL).
 I hold a Bachelor of Science with majors in Biomedical Sciences and Environmental Studies.
 I also hold MS and PhD degrees in social aspects of natural resources.
 My prior research has focused on environmental communication, specifically urban residents interactions with city greenspaces.
 Through a citizen-based volunteer ecological restoration program, I explored issues of social capital, collaboration, communication and emotional motivations for volunteerism.
 I also have experience in informal education programming, group communication, public relations, and feminist theories of discourse.

 Through my role in CCESL, I support faculty, staff and students in their community-engaged work – collaborating with the community through the mutually beneficial exchange of knowledge and resources in a context of partnership and reciprocity - to live out the university's public good vision.
 I lead trainings, manage internal engagement grants, and provide consultation to faculty through the center's community-engaged learning and scholarship initiatives.
 I also provide oversight of all of the Center's student programs.
 In addition to supporting the campus community, I also teach university courses using service learning pedagogy and participate in community-engaged research.